bixingxie/Email-Subscription-Manger/README.md

 3. It is best to explicitly log out everytime to prevent possible bugs associated with the use of Cookies in the front end.

+4. Subscriptions that fail One-Click™ are not handled.

 ## How do we find your subscription email?

 Using Gmail API provided by Google, we are able to fetch emails with a query (for example, emails that contain keywords such as subscribe, unsubscribe, subscriptions, etc).
 Then, with the help of Cheerio.JS, we are able to analyze the raw HTML text of these emails and extract unsubcribe link (usually a href next to a keyword).
 Finally, we update database accordingly.